Chellyandy/nlp-project/README.md

 # Steps on How to Reproduce Project:
 1. Access the nlp-project repository on GitHub.
 2. Click on the "Code" button and select "Download ZIP" to download the entire repository to your computer.
 Extract the downloaded ZIP file to a directory of your choice, or you can copy the SSH code to your terminal.
-3. isit https://github.com/settings/tokens and generate a personal access token by clicking on the "Generate new token" button.
+3. Visit https://github.com/settings/tokens and generate a personal access token by clicking on the "Generate new token" button.
 Make sure to leave all checkboxes unchecked to avoid selecting any scopes.
 4. Add env.py to the nlp-project file on your computer.
 5. Copy the generated personal access token and paste it into your env.py file under the variable github_token.
 6. Similarly, add your GitHub username to your env.py file under the variable github_username.